SublimeText/AdvancedNewFile/README.md

 ### Tab Autocompletion:
 After typing in a partial path, simply hit tab to autocomplete it.
 Continue to hit tab to cycle through the options.
 Currently, this leverages the built in autocomplete functionality.
 As such, text in the input field will also include stings seperated by predefined word separators.

-## Keymaps

-`super+alt+n (ctrl+alt+n on windows)`:

-General keymap to create new files.

-`shift+super+alt+n (shift+ctrl+alt+n on windows)`:

-In addition to creating the folders specified, new folders will also contain an `__init__.py` file.

 ## Settings
 `alias`:

 A dictionary that contains a set of aliases tied to a directory.
 For each entry, the key represents the alias name and the value represents the path.
 Paths should be absolute.
 In addition, that paths specified should match the system style paths.
 For example, a Windows systems should have a path similar to `C:\\Users\\username\\Desktop` *nix systems should have paths similar to `/home/username/desktop`.
+Rather than an absolute path, you may also specify your alias from your home directory, by beginning your alias path with `~/`

 `default_initial`: